 Jack Guan

-Jack Guan is a member of the Streetsblog Summer Specialist team for 2025.
+Jack Guan is an editorial intern with Streetsblog (summer and fall 2025).
 Originally from San Francisco, he is a UC Berkeley student studying at the intersection of cities, politics, and policy.

 We Can’t Have Justice For All Without Public Transit For All